I have IBS, Now What? Your Beginner’s Guide

 Figuring out what foods might be a trigger for your IBS involves a bit of trial and error.
 There isn’t a perfect or best place to start.
 Basic dietary change can be trying a Paleo diet or the low FODMAP diet.

 The low-FODMAP diet is an evidence-based intervention that has helped many people to subdue their symptoms.
 But it is a bit tricky to implement well.
 That is why I created The Low-FODMAP fix as an option to work your way through the details in a systematic and effective way.

 Remember how I mentioned that these suggestions are the preliminary steps for IBS management?
 It is 100% possible to be on an elimination diet for too long.
 I’ve seen it again and again with my clients.
 Here’s more on that topic: Have you been on an elimination diet too long?

 If you’re not making good progress on your own, please reach out to a digestive health dietitian such as myself.
 There are too many good strategies and resources available!
 Please don't suffer for months, or worse, years, as some of my clients have before finding me.

 Don't get stuck removing so many foods that you’re only left with 6-10 safe foods.
 Try a few things and if those few things don't work, don't keep compounding different things - get help to dig deeper.

 Key Takeaways: I have IBS, now what?

 If you’ve recently been diagnosed with IBS, don’t feel stuck or lost wondering, “I have IBS, now what?”.
 This blog post offers many tools to get a handle on your own triggers and for how to calm a flare.

-If you’re ready to try a low-FODMAP diet with the guidance and support of a registered dietitian, please check out The Low-FODMAP Fix, my signature program that guides you through the same methods that have helped hundreds of my clients finally feel good after months or years of IBS misery.
-Save your spot, today!
+If you’re ready to try a low-FODMAP diet with the guidance and support of a registered dietitian, you can get started by scheduling an initial visit or if you want to give it ago on your own first, consider my signature program The Low-FODMAP Fix, which guides you through the same methods that have helped hundreds of my clients finally feel good after months or years of IBS misery.